nicoledicochea/scream-awards/README.md

 I'm a Scream fanatic so this Web App is unofficial promo for the 6th movie that premieres March 10th.

+Disclaimer: I do not own the Scream franchise.
+I am simply a fan.

 ## About The Film

 If you aren't familiar with the series, see below for a quick synposis: